Sayem995/thermostat-1/README.md

 i want to reset the temperature to 20 degrees with a reset button so that i can reset the Thermostat

+As a user
+I want to see my current energy usage
+So that I can monitor my usage

 ```